mattlundon/SDNAlexa/README.md

-# SDNAlexa
+# SDNHome
-A way of Controlling SDN networks with Alexa
+Simplifying home networking using SDN (Ryu) and Alexa